Klondike

 Prelaunch list

-Solitaire Compendium lands first on iOS and Android, then web, desktop, and the living room TV.
-Drop your email and you'll get one polite note when the deal goes out — nothing else until then.
+Solitaire Compendium is queued for Winter 2026/2027 across the platform roadmap above.
+Drop your email and you'll get one polite note when the deal goes out - nothing else until then.